The Ultimate Guide to Belaying

 The belayer will then bring the brake hand down and return to the BRAKE position, always maintaining one hand on the break strand.

 The off hand will then move UNDER the brake hand.

 Finally, the belayer will SLIDE the brake hand back to the starting position and repeat the process as the climber continues to move up the wall.

 The Belayer’s Role

 Essentially, the belayer has to manage the rope for the climber and apply the necessary friction using the belay device to prevent a ground fall.
 Once again, new climbers should take a class to learn the proper belay technique from an experienced instructor.
-Remember, this is a one-time thing!
-Once you learn, you are ready to come into the gym and start climbing.

 Now that you understand the fundamentals of belaying read about crucial Communication and Climbing Commands.